AntonSidaras/FMcontroller/readme.txt

 Now, be shure, that all files, which were downloaded are exist.
 Finally, go to the auxillary folder and open defaults.py with text editor.
-Change the value of efaultmusicdirs variable to your default music directories or leave it, but if your music directories in config file don't not exist programm will crash.
+Change the value of defaultmusicdirs variable to your default music directories or leave it, but if your music directories in config file don't not exist programm will crash.
 If you didn't rename PiFmRds script to "fm" and place it in "important" directory change the value of Transmitter variable to your path to the PiFmRds script.

 Now you can start the script like this: